The contention between car drivers and cyclists goes like this story.You can also learn more as follows.

 Many drivers feels the same as the lady initially:

 “I pay road tax yet the cyclists don’t, why should they be allowed on the roads?”

 The frustration is for a good reason.
 Singapore is probably the most expensive place to own a car, apart form the car price, import tax, COE, insurance, road tax patrol and so on.
 With the car population growing faster than roads can expand, congestion hour has been extended for at least one hour compared to 10 years ago.
 The inconsiderate cyclist didn’t pay any of these cost and now want to share the road?
 No way!

 However most people don’t realize, although drivers have paid a lot, the road and car-related infrastructure is by far more costly than what they have paid.
 Let’s look at a few examples:

 Example 1: Car Park Space

 I live in a condo and I share the cost of all the facilities including car parks even though I don’t use one.
 Obviously all the people who don’t drive is subsidising those who drive in terms of car park construction and maintenance.
+It is a great option if you are willing to Put an end to your radon, moisture, and rodent problems in the crawl area.
 This cost is factored into the price of each unit, and the management fees.
 More interesting issues relates to car parking can be found in Paul Barter’s blog (Associate professor NUS, LKY School of Policy) excellent article.